-The Water Management program offers several degree tracks for students which include Irrigation Technology, Natural Resources Technology and Management and Watershed Ecology.
+The Water Technologies and Management program offers several degree tracks for students which include Irrigation Technology, Natural Resources Technology and Management and Watershed Ecology.
 Certificate, Associate in Applied Arts & Sciences Degrees (AAAS), and transfer options are available.

 Students in the program have the unique opportunity to participate in a paid work experience in spring and summer quarters of the program.
 Approximately half of the courses required for the degree can be taken online.

 The Water Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.